fezfez/codeGenerator/README.md

 What is "Code Generator" ?
 ------------------------

-"Code generator" is simply a tools suite who gonna help you to generate code.
+"Code generator" is tool who gonna help you to generate code.

 Compatibility